Should You Trust the U.S. News MBA Rankings 2026–2027?

 Attainment Success includes four measures that are focused on the short-term career outcomes of graduates from the program:

-The “salary by profession” measure was introduced last year and remains in place this year.
+The “salary by profession” measure was introduced two years ago.
 It aims to evaluate where the mean starting salary of a school’s graduating class sits within a given employment bucket (e.g., Consulting, Finance) in relation to the other schools in the ranking.

 The Quality Assessment category contains two measures focused on how the schools are rated by those presumed to know best:

 These are the only qualitative measures in the U.S. News MBA ranking.
-Below, we’ll dig into why they’re not very reliable measures.
+Below, we’ll dig into why they’re not very reliable.

 Student Selectivity covers, essentially, how difficult it is to get into each program, looking at three measures:

 In 2023–2024, U.S. News adopted the measure of median GMAT and GRE scores, as opposed to the traditional mean score.
 In 2024–2025, this change spread further, and the median undergraduate GPA (again instead of the mean) was taken into account.
-Both changes have remained in place this year.
+Both changes have remained in place in the years since.

 We cover why this is important, particularly in relation to the GMAT and GRE, below.

-A new change for 2025 is a different way of treating scores from the new (Focus) and old versions of the GMAT.
+A new change for 2025 was a different way of treating scores from the new (Focus) and old versions of the GMAT.
+This has remained the same this year.

-This is a sensible change that avoids any potential bias to the stats that could result from schools reporting scores from only one version of the test.
+This is a sensible approach that avoids any potential bias to the stats that could result from schools reporting scores from only one version of the test.

 In the 2023–2024 ranking, median GMAT/GRE scores replaced mean GMAT/GRE for the first time.
 U.S. News wrote that this change was intended to “limit the rankings impact of outlier scores, including low scores from otherwise promising applicants.”